coder/coder/docs/ides/configuring-web-ides.md

 In this example, the version of JetBrains IntelliJ IDE is passed in from a Terraform input variable.
 You create a JetBrains icon in the workspace using a `coder_app` resource.

-> There is known issue passing query string parameters when opening a JetBrains IDE from an icon in your workspace.
+> There is a known issue passing query string parameters when opening a JetBrains IDE from an icon in your workspace ([#2669](https://github.com/coder/coder/issues/2669)).
 Note the `grep` statement to remove an optional password token from the configuration so a query string parameter is not passed.

 ```hcl